indyleo/fileutils-nvim/README.md

 ```

+Add this to your lazy config, hopefully as a separate file.

 ## Commands

-- `:MarkdownCode` — Extract code blocks from Markdown
+- `:MarkdownCode` — Extract code blocks from Markdown like an org document
-- `:OilDir {path}` — Open a directory in oil.nvim
+- `:OilDir {path}` — Open a directory in oil.nvim and nvim change directory's into that dir
-- `:EditFile {file}` — Edit one or more files
+- `:EditFile {file}` — Edit one or more files edit a file and cd into that dir
 - `:AskNewFileName` — Prompt for a new filename
 - `:NewHSplit` — Open file in a horizontal split
 - `:NewVSplit` — Open file in a vertical split
 - `:FileHeader` — Insert a file header

-Add this to your lazy config, hopefully as a separate file.